-- On-demand: create full copies of a DynamoDB table at any moment, which can be easily restored with a single-click
+- On-demand: create full copies of a DynamoDB table at any moment, which can be easily restored with a single click

 - Point-in-time: maintains incremental backups of a DynamoDB table

-Point-in-time backups protects the application against mistaken modifications to the data.
+Point-in-time backups protect the application against mistaken modifications to the data.
 It eliminates the need to schedule and run periodic on-demand backups, since it automatically keeps a record of multiple versions of the table.

-- Cloud provider snapshots: a scheduled full-backup of the database that runs on a daily basis and keeps stored in your cloud provider of choice (AWS, GCP, Azure)
+- Cloud provider snapshots: a scheduled full backup of the database that runs on a daily basis and keeps stored in your cloud provider of choice (AWS, GCP, Azure)